baykovr/baykovr.github.io/_posts/2024-01-18-on-terraform-with-nix.md

 You could use bash instead of make, or CI boilerplate in forms of yaml to achieve the same function.
 The important part is capturing the commands in an executable format and retaining the ability to test them locally.

 ## What does nix do?
-It is a detailed topic, but tersely nix is a language and a packager.
+In all, nix is a language and a package manager.
 You can write expressions in nix and execute them to create installable packages.

-These packages are collections of files.
+There are no requirements on the structure or contents of a nix package.

 One useful property of nix is that all packages are uniquely identified within the /nix/store and the instructions on the production of the package are [readily available](https://github.com/NixOS/nixpkgs/blob/nixos-23.11/pkgs/applications/networking/cluster/terraform/default.nix) and reproducible from source.